BoraDemirkol/Bora-Demirkol-DSA-project/README.md

 ## Findings (Expected Outcomes):

 ## This project aims to answer the following key questions:

 - Which exercise type burns the most calories on average?

 - How do weight, age, and gender affect calorie burn?

-- Can we create a model predict calorie burn according to data
+- Can we develop a model that accurately predicts calorie burn based on workout data?

 ## Limitations:

 - Measuring actual calorie burn requires laboratory-grade equipment.